MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tutorial.md

 ## Prerequisites

-* A Microsoft or Azure account to sign in to the [help cluster](https://dataexplorer.azure.com/clusters/help)
+* A Microsoft account or Azure Active Directory user identity to sign in to the [help cluster](https://dataexplorer.azure.com/clusters/help)
 * Familiarity with database structures like tables, columns, and rows

 ## Introduction to KQL queries